List of A Series of Unfortunate Events characters: Larry

 In the Netflix TV series, Larry is portrayed by Patrick Breen.
 He was first seen in "The Wide Window" sweeping outside his restaurant when Count Olaf appears.
 Count Olaf manages to overpower Larry as the rest of his troupe swarms over him.
 While Count Olaf in the disguise of Captain Sham has dinner at the Anxious Restaurant with Mr. Poe and the Baudelaire children, Larry serves them food as Count Olaf's theater troupe makes sure that he sticks to the script.
 While struggling to get untied, he does managed to answer a call from Mr. and Mrs. Quagmire.
 When the Hook-Handed Man grabbed the phone, Mr. and Mrs. Quagmire hung up knowing that the Anxious Clown has been compromised.
 In "The Austere Academy", Larry appears as a cafeteria worker at Prufrock Preporatory school where he misplaced a book about secret societies that Jacquelyn gave him.
 He gets locked in the walk-in refrigerator by Count Olaf and is later freed by Jacques Snicket.
 In "The Ersatz Elevator" Pt.
 1, Larry appears as a waiter at Café Salmonella where he stalls Esmé while Jacques and Olivia sneak into their building to find Duncan and Isadora Quagmire.
 In "The Vile Village" Pt.
-2, Larry hears about Jacques' death assists Jacquelyn into distracting the Village of Fowl Devotees' inhabitants in order to give the Baudelaires time to get away from them.
-He was shown to have a history with Mrs. Morrow and Mr. Lesko.
+2, Larry hears about Jacques' death and assists Jacquelyn into distracting the Village of Fowl Devotees' inhabitants in order to give the Baudelaires time to get away from them.
+He was shown to have a history with Mrs. Morrow and Mr. Lesko, and Mrs. Morrow had a book club with his “mothers”, implied to be his caretakers.
+It is unknown whether they are related to each other, or unbiological, and they may be twin sisters Zada and Zora.
 Though they are tied up by Count Olaf's troupe, Larry and Jacquelyn are pleased that the Baudelaire children and the Quagmire children successfully got away in their own ways.
 In "The Carnivorous Carnival" Pt.
 1, Larry was seen in a flashback at a party at V.F.D.
 HQ where he has a message passed along to Lemony Snicket that tells him "Olaf knows" as Lemony runs out in an attempt to thwart Count Olaf's attempt on Beatrice Baudelaire's life.
 In the present, he appears on a film reel at the Caligari Carnival that talks about the V.F.D. as he talks about the different coded phrases.
 While in the tunnels, he is on the phone with someone about the survivor of the Baudelaire fire being sighted at the Mortmain Mountains when he starts to smell smoke.
 In "The Penultimate Peril", Larry works at Hotel Denouement's Indian restaurant.
 With help from Ernest Denouement, Count Olaf captures Larry and boils him alive in a pot of curry.
+His death was confirmed in more than one Facebook post.